Vicky-peace/Book-repository-server/README.md

 ### Prerequisites

-- **Deno**: The project is built with Deno.
-Ensure Deno is installed on your machine.
-You can install Deno from [Deno's installation page](https://deno.land/#installation).
 - **PostgreSQL**: You will need PostgreSQL installed and running on your system.
 This database will store the books data.

 ### Installation